 Frequently asked questions about the Eric Street Development

-There have been leaks into a number of flats at Coniston House, which we are investigating to identify works required.
+There have been leaks into a number of flats at Coniston House, which we are investigating to identify works required .
+One of the main leaks has now been repaired.
 Where they have caused damage, we have offered temporary housing and are fully committed to completing any repairs before you move back home.

 We are investigating the cause of the leaks, some of which are from the roof works, but others may be due to existing pipework.
-Where pipework needs replacing this will be carried out.
+We are replacing all of the existing cold water mains within the three blocks to make sure this problem is not repeated.
+We look forward to help from residents in providing access.

 Compensation claims will be fully considered and addressed with you individually.